 The development area lies within the Snowdonia National Park and the Ardudwy Landscape of Outstanding Historic Interest (HLW (Gw) 2), where it is described as 'a large, exceptionally rich and well-studied landscape, situated on the western flanks of the Rhiniog Mountains, containing extensive relict evidence of recurrent land use and settlement from prehistoric to recent times' (Cadw 1998, 76).
-The nearest Scheduled Ancient Monuments to the development site are the homestead of Cefnfilltir (SAM Me 98) about 500m to the south-east, the settlement of Muriau Gwyddelod (SAM Me 10) about 600m to the south, and Harlech Castle (Me 044) about 370m to the north-west.
-The development area is visible from the latter and could have a minor visual impact on the castle's surroundings.
-Eighteen listed buildings are included in appendix I, but most are within the town of Harlech and none are close to the development site, with the exception of the barn 25516.
+The nearest Scheduled Ancient Monuments to the development site are the homestead of Cefnfilltir (SAM Me 98) about 600m to the south-east, the settlement of Muriau Gwyddelod (SAM Me 10) about 600m to the south, and Harlech Castle (Me 044) about 300m to the north-west.
+The development area is obscured by trees, bushes and a high bank on the north side of the road, and it is not visible from the castle.
+Eighteen listed buildings are included in appendix I, but most are within the town of Harlech and none are close to the development site, with the exception of the barn 25516, 270m to the south-east.